dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **Request configuration**

-Lets have a look at the configuration of this request so we can understand what will happen when we execute it.
+Let's have a look at the configuration of this request so we can understand what will happen when we execute it.

 This is a Post request that leverages the cluster v2 API endpoint environments.
-By making a request to this API enpoint we will create a single new environment on our managed cluster.
+By making a request to this API endpoint we will create a single new environment on our managed cluster.
 The environment will be named `TechLab-Managed-Cluster-Automation-x` where the x is  unique number that starts at 1 and will cound upward eachtime your execute the request to make sure the value us unique.
-Each request will create a single environment, seprate request are required if you wish to create multiple environments.
+Each request will create a single environment, separate request are required if you wish to create multiple environments.

 **Paramaters**